 - Top 10 Investment Banks in the World

 Bulge Bracket Investment Banks

 Bulge bracket investment banks are also known as a full-service investment banks.
 The examples include well-known names such as Goldman Sachs, Deutsche Bank, Credit Suisse, Morgan Stanley, etc.

 These banks are mammoth in size, and a majority of their clients include Fortune 500 companies.
 They frequently aid multi-billion dollar deals and provide all the investment banking services.
 Geographical borders do not limit these banks; they offer services in all the major countries in the world.

 Regional Boutique Investment Banks

 These are completely on the opposite end of the spectrum from bulge bracket banks.
-These banks are smallest in size, and as the name suggests their services are concentrated in a particular region.
+These banks are the smallest in size, and as the name suggests, their services are concentrated in a particular region.
 These banks usually do not offer the whole range of services as well.
 So an example of a regional investment bank would be a California based investment bank dealing in M&A transactions only.
 These banks have very few employees, a few dozen at best.
 They also handle smaller sized for small local companies, deals ranging from USD 50 to 100 million.

 Middle Market Investment Banks

 Middle market banks occupy a market between regional boutique banks and bulge bracket banks.
 They are bigger than the regional boutique banks but smaller than bulk bracket banks.
 These banks may offer full services or specialize in one or two services.
 Geographically they are wider than regional boutique banks, they may cover an expanse of more than one state or region, but they are not multinational.
 They involve in deals ranging from USD 50 million to 500 million.
-Some of the most well-known middle market investment banks William Blair Co., Stifel, Lincoln International, Robert W. Baird & Co., etc.
+Some of the most well-known middle-market investment banks are William Blair Co., Stifel, Lincoln International, Robert W. Baird & Co., etc.